TABLE OF CONTENTS

 It all boils down to the dosage, your body functioning and how you consume the weed.
 It is best to start out slow and make sure that you protect your system by drinking water as well.

 Marijuana as Medicine Courses Online

-For more marijuana as medicine courses online and to learn all about cannabis as a medicine and the health aspects of cannabis use enroll in the Medical Marijuana University today.
+For more information enroll in one of CTU's marijuana courses online and to learn all about cannabis as a medicine and the health aspects of cannabis use enroll at Cannabis Training University today.
 Learn medical marijuana qualifying conditions for all US states, Canada, and many other countries around the world.